preservim/vim-colors-pencil/README.markdown

 Similar to the rendered markdown found on GitHub, `inline` and `fenced` code blocks will have a subtle gray background.

-If you’re looking for neutral code background, set the following in your `.vimrc`:
+If you’re looking for neutral code background:

 ```
 let g:pencil_neutral_code_bg = 1   " 0=gray (def), 1=normal